What is an Attribution Window?

 Example: How the Window Works

-Let’s assume a 30 day click-through attribution window.
+Let’s assume a 30-day click-through attribution window.

 | Day | Event |